NAIA Women's Basketball Championship First Round - Cascade Collegiate Conference Skip To Main Content

 Rocky Mountain (Mont.) def.
 Southern Oregon Univeristy, 83-64

-Southern Oregon saw its season come to an end with an 83-64 loss to Rocky Mountain in the opening round of the NAIA Women’s Basketball National Tournament.
+Southern Oregon's season came to a close with an 83-64 loss to Rocky Mountain in the opening round of the NAIA Women’s Basketball National Tournament.
 Rocky Mountain relied on a dominant trio, combining for 69 points to push the Battlin’ Bears to the Round of 32.
 Paige Wasson led all scorers with 25 points for RMC.
 SOU mounted a strong push early in the second half, using a 13-0 run to cut a 14-point deficit to one.
 Bridgette McIntyre led the Raiders with 24 points, including six three-pointers, while Keeley Wright added 17 points, five rebounds, five steals, and four assists.
 Eliza DiGiulio chipped in 11 points and five rebounds.
 The Raiders conclude their season with a 19-11 overall record.

 Raider Recap